Meysam-shirdel/NLP-Language-Modeling/README.md

 ## 2. Related Works
 Date	Title	Description	Links
-2017	Attention Is All You Need	Introduction of the Transformer model, which uses self-attention mechanisms for language modeling.
-Paper, GitHub
-2018	BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding	BERT (Bidirectional Encoder Representations from Transformers) pre-trains deep bidirectional representations.
-Paper, GitHub
-2018	Universal Language Model Fine-tuning for Text Classification (ULMFiT)	Demonstrates transfer learning for NLP tasks using pre-trained language models like LSTMs.
-Paper, GitHub
-2019	XLNet: Generalized Autoregressive Pretraining for Language Understanding	Combines the strengths of autoregressive and autoencoding models for better performance in language tasks.
-Paper, GitHub
-2019	RoBERTa: A Robustly Optimized BERT Pretraining Approach	Optimizes BERT by training longer with larger mini-batches and more data.
-Paper, GitHub
-2020	GPT-3: Language Models are Few-Shot Learners	GPT-3 (Generative Pre-trained Transformer 3) with 175 billion parameters, enabling few-shot learning capabilities.
-Paper
-2020	T5: Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer	Proposes a unified framework for NLP tasks using the Text-to-Text Transfer Transformer (T5).
-Paper, GitHub
-2020	Reformer: The Efficient Transformer	Improves the efficiency of Transformer models using locality-sensitive hashing and reversible layers.
-Paper, GitHub
-2021	GPT-Neo: Large Scale Autoregressive Language Modeling with Mesh-Tensorflow	Open-source replication of GPT-3 architecture.
-GitHub, Paper
-2021	BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension	BART (Bidirectional and Auto-Regressive Transformers) combines bidirectional and autoregressive approaches.
-Paper, GitHub
-2021	Switch Transformers: Scaling to Trillion Parameter Models	Introduces a mixture of experts model to efficiently scale to trillion parameters.
-Paper, GitHub
-2022	LaMDA: Language Models for Dialog Applications	Optimizes dialogue applications using open-domain dialogue pre-training.
-Paper
-2022	PaLM: Scaling Language Modeling with Pathways	Utilizes the Pathways system to efficiently train models with up to 540 billion parameters.
-Paper
-2023	ChatGPT: Optimizing Language Models for Dialogue	ChatGPT improves interaction in dialogues using reinforcement learning from human feedback (RLHF).
-Blog, GitHub

 ## 3. The Proposed Method
 Here, the proposed approach for solving the problem is detailed.
 It covers the algorithms, techniques, or deep learning models to be applied, explaining how they address the problem and why they were chosen.